 Point Richmond In the News

-The City of Richmond moved with alacrity to implement the Ferry to Bridge to Greenway Complete Streets Plan.
-East Bay Regional Park District (EBRPD) launched plans to extend the Bay Trail northward from Point Pinole.
-Read on to learn about these projects, the Richmond-San Rafael Bridge Trail, places to eat and drink along the Bay Trail and more.
+The City moved rapidly to adopt and implement the award-winning Ferry to Bridge to Greenway Complete Streets Plan (F2B2G Plan).
+East Bay Regional Park District (EBRPD) launched planning to extend the Bay Trail northward from Point Pinole.
+Both the City & EBPRD secured grants for building the Point Molate Bay Trail.
+Read on to learn about these projects and more.
+Stay healthy and enjoy the Bay Trail!

 Point Richmond Restaurant Guide